AvatoLabs/NexusVM/README.md

 ### Overview

-The **NexusVM CLI** is a command-line interface for interacting with the NexusVM protocol, enabling users to manage Bitcoin keys, initiate peg-ins, retrieve addresses and UTXOs, and monitor the status of transactions within the NexusVM network.
+The **NexusVM CLI** is a command-line interface for interacting with the NexusVM protocol, enabling users to manage Tondi keys, initiate peg-ins, retrieve addresses and UTXOs, and monitor the status of transactions within the NexusVM network.

-This CLI supports multiple Bitcoin network environments, including `mainnet` and `testnet`.
+This CLI supports multiple Tondi network environments, including `mainnet` and `testnet`.

 ### Features

-- **Manage Bitcoin Keys**: Easily manage keys for different roles (depositor, operator, verifier, withdrawer).
+- **Manage Tondi Keys**: Easily manage keys for different roles (depositor, operator, verifier, withdrawer).
 - **Retrieve Depositor Address**: Get the address associated with the registered depositor key.
 - **Retrieve Depositor UTXOs**: List unspent transaction outputs (UTXOs) for the depositor.
 - **Initiate Peg-Ins**: Start the process of peg-ins by creating peg-in graphs.